 This can change based on the other ingredients within the recipe (how acidic the ingredients already are, for example).
 However, as a general rule:

 - Use 1/4 teaspoon baking soda per 1 cup of flour.

 For how much baking powder to flour – check out this post on making homemade baking powder.

 You can use potassium bicarbonate as a baking soda substitute 1:1.

 Other substitutes for baking soda include using whipped egg whites, for the increased leavening ability or club soda.
 Just be sure to work quick with the soda as the bubbles won’t stay around for long – and the results definitely won’t be as fluffy!

 Can I substitute baking soda for baking powder?

-You could substitute 1 tsp baking soda for 3-4 tsp baking powder (to have the same amount of baking soda in your batter).
+You could substitute 1 teaspoon baking soda for 3-4 teaspoon baking powder (to have the same amount of baking soda in your batter).

 The main issue is that the more baking powder you use, the more likely you are to taste it in the mix (it has a very bitter “metallic/soapy” flavor if too much is used).
 You may also want to decrease the recipe’s acidic ingredients (or swap them for something neutral), as the baking powder has that too.